 - Meet DCU’s minimum entry (matriculation) requirements for your course of choice as per the DCU Prospectus

-No points reduction will be given in order to be considered for a subsidised accommodation scholarship i.e. you must achieve the necessary points for your course choice.
+In order to be considered for a subsidised accommodation scholarship i.e. you must achieve the necessary points for your course choice - i.e. No points reduction will be given.

 Accommodation scholarships are limited; not all eligible applicants receive one.

-- Submit a P21, if in paid employment or Chapter 4 letter of assesssment if self-employed for 2018- view a sample here.
+- Submit a P21 or a Statement of Liability if in paid employment or Chapter 4 letter or self-assesssment if self-employed for 2019- view a sample here.
 You will get these documents from the Revenue Commissioners or request them online at www.revenue.ie

 - Please ensure the applicant's name and CAO number is written on all supporting documents submitted.
 If you have applied to the HEAR (Higher Education Access Route) scheme we will accept copies of documents supplied to HEAR as part of your application.
 All supporting documentation should be sent to DCU Access Service, Room CG25, Henry Grattan Building, Dubliin City University, Glasnevin, Dublin 9.